liyingben/Satellite-Image-Segmentation/README.md

     The pytorch model is not fully tested yet.
 The data pre-processing is done and tested.

 OVERVIEW OF THE PROJECT:
-    The challenge of this project is to predict each pixel of the image rather than just a category label.
+    Image Segementation : The challenge of this project is to predict each pixel of the image rather than just a category label.
+    The project focusses on improvement on satellite image mapping and monitoring.
+Authorities map water bodies / forest manually (human annotators), which takes a substantial amount of time.
+We could automate this and used a deep learning approach to segment and map individual water bodies / forest areas from satellite imagery.
+In addition, we can code to perform change detection and monitor the land change over time.
+These change detection is an important task and analysing increase/decrease of an area can provide valuable insights.
+    Due to the time constraints I used a kaggle dataset for protoyping the segmentation model.
+Challenges faced where to convert WKT polygons to image mask and the 16 band and 3 band images into images which can be used for training the model.
+Here, I am using a U-NET model which is known to improve performace on segmentation tasks due to its unique architecture and also used pretrained VGG11 as its encoder.
+    Future scope of the project would include using images from different point of time and detecting the changes automatically.

 ABOUT THE DATA :
     1km x 1km satellite images in both 3-band and 16-band formats.
 All images are in GeoTiff format